marianodatrani/property_rental_price_prediction/README.md

 ## Dataset

-8,111 rental property listings with the following features: location (latitude, longitude), property type, room type, number of bathrooms and bedrooms, and minimum nights required.
+8,111 rental property listings from San Francisco with the following features: location (latitude, longitude), property type, room type, number of bathrooms and bedrooms, and minimum nights required.

 ## Workflow